liujiyaoFDU/FreeTumor/README.md

   title={Large-Scale 3D Medical Image Pre-training with Geometric Context Priors}, author={Wu, Linshan and Zhuang, Jiaxin and Chen, Hao}, journal={arXiv preprint arXiv:2410.09890}, year={2024}
 }
+@inproceedings{hu2023label,
+  title={Label-free liver tumor segmentation}, author={Hu, Qixin and Chen, Yixiong and Xiao, Junfei and Sun, Shuwen and Chen, Jieneng and Yuille, Alan L and Zhou, Zongwei}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={7422--7432}, year={2023}
+}
+@inproceedings{chen2024towards,
+  title={Towards generalizable tumor synthesis}, author={Chen, Qi and Chen, Xiaoxi and Song, Haorui and Xiong, Zhiwei and Yuille, Alan and Wei, Chen and Zhou, Zongwei}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={11147--11158}, year={2024}
+}
 ```